-If the above-mentioned conditions (i) and (ii) do not apply to Dutch Resident Individual, the individual's net investment assets for the year (rendementsgrondslag) will be subject to an annual Dutch income tax on a deemed return (with a maximum of 5.53% in 2022) under the regime for savings and investments (inkomen uit sparen en beleggen), insofar the Dutch Resident Individual's net investment assets for the year exceed a statutory threshold (heffingvrij vermogen).
-The net investment assets for the year are the fair market value of the investment assets less the allowable liabilities on 1 January of the relevant calendar year.
-The Notes are included as investment assets.
+If the above-mentioned conditions (i) and (ii) do not apply to Dutch Resident Individual, the Notes will be subject to an annual Dutch income tax under the regime for savings and investments (inkomen uit sparen en beleggen).
+Taxation only occurs insofar the Dutch Resident Individual's net investment assets for the year exceed a statutory threshold (heffingvrij vermogen).
+The net investment assets for the year are the fair market value of the investment assets less the fair market value of the liabilities on 1 January of the relevant calendar year (reference date; peildatum).
+Actual income or capital gains realized in respect of the Notes are as such not subject to Dutch income tax.